12. Agent Memory Systems¶

 Why This Chapter?¶

-Agents need memory to maintain context between conversations, learn from past interactions, and avoid repeating mistakes.
-Without proper memory management, agents forget important information and waste tokens re-explaining things.
+Agents need memory to keep context across conversations, learn from past interactions, and avoid repeating mistakes.
+Without it, they forget important details and waste tokens re-explaining the same things.

 This chapter covers memory systems that help agents remember, retrieve, and forget information efficiently.